28th Undergraduate Research Exposition

 Western Carolina University’s Annual Juried Undergraduate Exhibition is one of the longest-running Catamount art traditions.
 This exhibition is an extraordinary opportunity for WCU undergraduate students to share their artwork with a larger public and to enhance their skills in presenting artwork in a professional gallery setting.

-- 9:00 am – 3:00 pm – Undergraduate and Graduate Oral and Performance presentations, A.K.
-Hinds University Center
+- 9:00 am – 3:00 pm Undergraduate, Graduate, and Faculty Oral Presentations: A.K.
+Hinds University Center, Performances: Coulter Recital Hall

-- 6:15 pm – 7:30 pm – The Undergraduate Exposition and Graduate Research Symposium Poster Presentations, Fine Arts Exhibits, and Reception, Ramsey Center Concourse
+- 6:00 pm – 7:30 pm Undergraduate, Graduate, and Faculty Poster Presentations, Fine Arts Exhibits, and the Celebration Reception, Ramsey Center Concourse

 Acknowledgements